-Have an EARLY conversation with your insurance carrier to understand what the cost will be based on the hospital you choose.
+My tip: Have an EARLY conversation with your insurance carrier to understand what the cost will be based on the hospital you choose.
 Most carriers will send you an Explanation of Benefits (EOB) that you can use to help map out everything from the prenatal doctor visits to the actual birth day.
 This information may prove useful in saving hundreds, if not thousands of dollars.

 Once you have that information make sure to save into a Health Savings Account.
 This tax-advantaged account can be used to pay for current or future healthcare expenses.
 When combined with a high-deductible health plan, it offers savings and tax advantages that a traditional health plan can’t duplicate.